ehlon18/wpf-chess-app/readme.txt

 how to setup:
 1. Download the entire wpf chess folder
-Save all files in one folder   2.
+2. Save all files in one folder
-         !Open the file VeryGoodChess.exe and enjoy   3.
+3. Open the file VeryGoodChess.exe and enjoy!